Steps to go to College

 - Allow yourself sufficient time to fill out the application form.
 A “rush job” results in careless errors.
 Work in a quiet place alone, where you can give the job the consideration it deserves.

 - Read all directions carefully, before you start, and follow them accurately.
-Make a copy of the blank application and use it as a rough draft.

 - Make your answers truthful, specific and concise.
 Make sure to answer the question.